KenKundert/svg_schematic/README.rst

 The ``C``, ``N``, ``NE``, ``E``, ``SE``, ``S``, ``SW``, ``W``, ``NW`` attributes contain the locations of the principle coordinates.
 The ``t`` attribute contains the coordinates of the label.

+The kind may be 'plain', 'arrow', 'arrow|', 'slash' or 'dot'.
+If 'plain' is specified, no symbol is added, only the name is displayed.
+If 'arrow' is specified, an arrow is added and the centered on the specified location.
+If 'arrow|' is specified, the arrow terminates on the specified location.
+If 'slash' is specified, a small slash is added through the center.
+It is generally used with buses to indicate the bus width.
+Finally, 'dot' adds a solder dot.

 By default the width and height of the label are 1, meaning that a unit sized tile (50×50) is used.
 This is significant if the label is at the edge of the